 3. What personal data does the law regulate?

-Data protection laws regulate all personal data processed by data operators, data processors, or third parties.
-Under the Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), personal data is any information that directly or indirectly relates to an identified or identifiable data subject (Article 3(1), Personal Data Law).
+Under the Federal Law No. 152-FZ Personal Data (July 27, 2006) (Personal Data Law), personal data is any information that directly or indirectly relates to an identified or identifiable data subject (Article 3(1), Personal Data Law).